Psoriasis - Anogenital in

 - Lichen planus presents with pruritic violaceous papules with overlying white reticulated markings (Wickham striae), most often involving the wrists and ankles.

 - Seborrheic dermatitis is yellowish and greasier, as opposed to the silvery, dry scale of psoriasis.
 Lesions are also ill-defined, unlike the well-defined plaques of psoriasis.

 - Candidiasis displays brightly erythematous plaques like anogenital psoriasis but will likely also have adjacent, smaller satellite lesions.

-- Lichen sclerosus presents as hypopigmented, slightly atrophic plaques with occasional fissures, petechial and labial fusion, and reabsorption.
+- Lichen sclerosus presents as hypopigmented, slightly atrophic plaques with occasional petechial fissures.